 - First you want to rinse off your dry beans using a colander to remove any dirt or debris

-- Then you’ll add them into your pressure cooker
+- Then add them into your electric pressure cooker

 - Close your lid and steam valve

-- Allow pot to naturally release for approx. 15 min (can naturally release completely and it will just be fine too) and then release the rest of the steam
+Allow pot to release naturally for approx. 15 minutes (can naturally release completely and it will just be fine too) and then release the rest of the steam

-- Add cooked bean mixture into a bowl, or back into your pressure cooker pot if using an emersion blender
+- Add cooked bean mixture into a bowl, or back into your pressure cooker pot if using an immersion blender

 - Add a bit of liquid and blend

-- Continue to add a bit more liquid at a time until it reaches the consistency you’re looking for (note it will remain somewhat chunky because of the onions etc but some like their pressure cooker refried beans much smoother than others so this part is personal preference as far as the amount of liquid you add and blending time)
+Continue to add a bit more liquid at a time until it reaches the consistency you’re looking for.
+Know it will remain somewhat chunky because of the onions etc but some like their pressure cooker refried beans much smoother than others

-What to serve with your pressure cooker refried beans
+What to serve with pressure cooker refried beans

 - We have used these to make our fun 7 layer dip pizza recipe for get togethers!

-- Instant Pot salsa chicken is a great recipe to make with this for dinner.
+- Salsa chicken is a great recipe to make with this for dinner.